mikelgo/angular-kit/libs/rx-stateful/README.md

 `rxStateful$` takes a configuration object as second parameter.
 The following options are available:
 - `keepValueOnRefresh` - boolean if the value should be kept when the `refreshTrigger$` emits.
 Default: `false`
 - `refreshTrigger$` - a Subject that triggers the source again.
 Default: not set
-- `useSignals` - boolean if the API should return Signals instead of Observables.
-Default: `false`

 ```typescript
 import { rxStateful$ } from '@angular-kit/rx-stateful';